Accounting for Subsystem Aging Variability in Battery Energy Storage System Optimization: Results and Discussion

 \subsection{Effect of Model Precision on Battery Degradation}

 In scenario I, the model incorrectly treats the aged string B like a new component.
 This results in higher cycling stress and more frequent operation near voltage and SOC limits, both of which are known to accelerate degradation.
-The total difference in SOH loss over one year between scenarios I and II remains modest.
+The total difference in SOH loss over one year between scenarios I and II is modest.
 As shown in Fig.~\ref{fig:revenues_soh_1-2} and Table~\ref{table:results_scenarios_1_and_2}, string A shows identical aging in both cases and string B experiences only a slightly lower SOH loss in scenario II (1.3\% vs. 1.4\%).
-Although the additional SOH loss in scenario I is modest over one year, it reflects avoidable inefficiencies that could compound over longer lifetimes.
+Although small, this difference in SOH loss reflects avoidable inefficiencies that could compound over longer lifetimes.
 Neglecting aging inhomogeneities therefore not only reduces short-term profitability but might also compromise the system's long-term value retention.
 The following section further addresses this.